-Today's tax savings opportunities may not be available tomorrow ecause the TCJA has put estate, gift and generationskipping transfer (GST) tax exemptions at record-high levels, far fewer taxpayers are worrying about these taxes.
-But the high exemptions are only temporary, and proposed tax law changes could also increase taxes when assets are transferred.
+B ecause the TCJA has put estate, gift and generation-skipping transfer (GST) tax exemptions at record-high levels, far fewer taxpayers are worrying about these taxes.
+But the high exemptions are only temporary.
 So whether or not you'd be subject to estate taxes under the current exemptions, it's a good idea to consider whether you can seize opportunities to potentially lock in tax savings today.